 This was an event never before seen in the history of mankind, impeccably reproduced for television audiences.
-But for many of us, the Chernobyl catastrophe is not history.
+But for many of us, the Chornobyl catastrophe is not history.
 The disaster itself continues, and its effects can still be felt today.

-There are difficulties with accurately estimating the loss of life caused by Chernobyl, due to the limitations of the initial data, and inaccurately low estimates about both internal and external exposure.
+There are difficulties with accurately estimating the loss of life caused by Chornobyl, due to the limitations of the initial data, and inaccurately low estimates about both internal and external exposure.
 Internal exposure is what enters the body through eating or breathing, and is much harder to track and evaluate than external exposure.
 A single particle of radioactive material inside a lung can remain there indefinitely.
 This can cause serious risks to health.

 So why are we still eating radioactive mushrooms and berries, and why are we still building new nuclear power stations?